dnlup/doc/README.md

 > Get usage and health data about your Node.js process.

 `doc` is a small module that helps you collect health metrics about your Node.js process.
-It does that by using only the API available on Node itself (i.e. no native dependencies).
+It does that by using only the API available on Node itself (no native dependencies).
 It doesn't have any ties with an APM platform, so you are free to use anything you want for that purpose.
 Its API lets you access both computed and raw values, where possible.